morgan-ashley/feedreader/README.md

 A web-based application that reads RSS feeds.
 I learned how to use Jasmine and write different tests for an existing application.
 These test the underlying logic of the application, event handling, and DOM manipulation.

+To run this project, download the repository to your local machine, and drag index.html to your browser.

 # Project Requirements